-You must put your ownCloud server into maintenance mode before performing upgrades, and for performing troubleshooting and maintenance.
+You must put your ownCloud server into maintenance mode before performing upgrades.
+The same applies to performing troubleshooting and maintenance tasks.
 See Using the occ Command to learn how to put your server into the various maintenance modes (maintenance:mode, maintenance:singleuser, and maintenance:repair) with the occ command.
 You can also use the config.php file for setting maintenance modes.